inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 4` Submit a Job with spark-submit<br>
-- Spark-submit is a script that comes with Spark that is used to submit jobs to Spark.
+- Spark-submit is a script that comes with Spark, used to submit jobs to Spark.
-- There are quite a few options that can be specified with spark-submit including the location of the master and the .jar file.
+- There are quite a few options that can be specified with spark-submit, including the location of the master and the .jar file.
-- It is best to specify the master in spark-submit rather than in the script you are submitting to make it easier to use the script in other clusters.
+- It is preferable to specify the master in the spark-submit command rather than within the script being submitted.
+This makes it easier to use the script across different clusters.
 ``` python
 spark-submit \
        --master spark://pepper:7077 \